ingram-projects/animxyz/docs/content/sections/composition.md

       types: [stagger]
 ---

 AnimXYZ has the unique ability to mix and match animation utilities, letting you compose an enormous variety of animations without any extra code.
 For example `xyz="left up small"` will make an element move to and from the upper left while expanding in and contracting out.
-Spin an element while collapsing it to a sliver, expand an element while it swings in from its corner, the possibilites are endless!
+Spin an element while collapsing it to a sliver, expand an element while it swings in from its corner, the possibilities are endless!
 Here are just a few of the many combinations you can do:

 [😐 fade up](?tab=examples&utilities=fade,up#composition){.link--large}
 [🙂 fade flip-up flip-left](?tab=examples&utilities=fade,flip-up,flip-left#composition){.link--large}